-Brosno - lake in the north-west of the Tver region of Russia, in Andreapol district of Tver region.
+Brosno is a lake in the north-west of the Tver region of Russia, in the Andreepol district of the Tver region.
 The lake belongs to the basin of the Western Dvina and the Baltic Sea.

-The area of the lake Brosno 7.2 km2.
-Altitude - 243 m, length - 10.8 km, maximum width of -4 km, average width -2 km, the length of the coastline - 16.2 km.
-The lake Brosnoe - the deepest in the Tver region, its maximum depth - 41.5 m, average depth - 17 m.
-The origin of the lake is a hollow.
+The area of Lake Brosno 7.2 km².
+Height above sea level is 243 meters, length is 10.8 km, maximum width is -4 km, average -2, length of coastline is 16.2 km.
+Lake Brosno is the deepest in the Tver region, its greatest depth is 41.5 meters, the average depth is 17 meters.
+The origin of the lake is hollow.

-The lake has an elongated north-south shape.
-In the central part of the lake to the west coast juts out into a large bay on the shores of which there are villages Dyatkino, Gushchino and Brosno.
-The shores of the lake dry, higher in the west, lowlands in the east, covered with spruce and pine and birch forests in the north and west of lake farmland and several villages.
+The lake has a shape stretched from north to south.
+In the central part of the lake, a large bay runs into the western shore, on the banks of which the villages Dyatkino, Gushchino and Brosno are located.
+The shores of the lake are dry, higher in the west, low in the east, covered with spruce-pine and birch forests, in the north and west of the lake are agricultural lands and several villages.

-One kilometer north of the lake Brosno is situated lake Volkoto from which the river Volkota flows out.
-In the northern part of the lake Brosno is the source of the narrow channels, the current in the lake Volkoto.
-The lake Brosno well connected by channels with the two neighboring lakes: Dolosso (on the west) and Boino (in the south).
-The lake Dolosets in the north-east of the basin is owned by Lovat bassin, here is a watershed.
-The lake Brosno and the surrounding area - a popular fishing and hunting place in Russia.
+A kilometer north of Brosno is Lake Volkoto, from which flows the Volkota River.
+In the northern part of Brosno there is a source of a narrow channel flowing into Volkot.
+Brosno is also connected by ducts with two neighboring lakes: Dolosso (in the west) and Boyno (in the south).
+Lake Dolosets in the north-east of Brosno belongs to the Lovati basin, here is the watershed.
+Lake Brosno and its surroundings are a popular place for fishing and hunting.

-According to legend, the lake Brosno - habitat of "the dragon", a mythical animal.
-The cause of the legend is likely to become an unusually large depth of the lake, and the processes of decay at depth, leading to the formation of hydrogen sulfide "bubbles".
+According to legends, Lake Brosno is the habitat of the "dragon", a mythical animal.
+The origin of the legends is most likely the unusually large depth of the lake, and the processes of decay at depth, leading to the formation of hydrogen sulfide "bubbles".